Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

   * **onFollow** - This is for the chains of animations described above: When the preceeding animation is finished, the following animation will start.
     * Give your following animation a name in its **Name** field.
     * Then enter the name of the following animation in the **Followed by** field of your preceeding animation.
+    * If you want to have more than one following animation, **separate their names with commas.**

 * **Type**:
   * **rotate**, animate the rotatation of the POI around an axis.